The

 zenith every Saturday night.

-two blocks show, according to records at the City Registry Bureau, an area of
+lines of the two blocks show, according to records at the City Registry Bureau,

-bounded by Second Street, Third Street, Union Street and Grant Avenue.
-Of this
+block bounded by Second Street, Third Street, Union Street and Grant Avenue.
+Of

-tract, 48,729 square feet is owned by the Zion cemetery, whose lands run north
+this tract, 48,729 square feet is owned by the Zion cemetery, whose lands run

-of Second street in the land of William Boyd, which contains 50,105 sq feet.
+north of Second street in the land of William Boyd, which contains 50,105 sq

-The deed of the land owned by the Zion cemetery calls for a strip along Union
+feet.
+The deed of the land owned by the Zion cemetery calls for a strip along

 small, lays but a few feet back from thebuilding line.
 The Mon Company also